Worksite Program

 - Connect with appropriate community resources

-A young man started working at an Oil and Lube Shop in March of 2004.
+- A young man started working at an Oil and Lube Shop.
 The location manager promptly volunteered to be his mentor, and the two met regularly for two years.
 The mentee describes joining MMP as "a great thing that has happened to me."
 He says he gets along with his mentor really well, and that he is glad they were matched.
 The mentor explains that he wanted to become one of our mentors because the program "sounded like a good idea," and he wanted to be a part of it.
 "He first learned of the program when the MMP Resource Coordinator spoke to the managers of the Oil and Lube Shop.
 The mentor explains he and the young man talk each week about work, him wanting to move up and learn new things, and how things are going with his personal life."
 Our mentor describes his mentee as having changed a lot since coming to work for him.
 "He is a lot more responsible now, looks at things from the customers' point of view more, and is more professional." says the mentor.
 The youth started as a courtesy tech, and has recently been promoted to a senior lower bay tech.
-He also was employee of the month, which earned him a paid vacation day, free lunch, and a ten cent raise.
+He also was employee of the month, which earned him a paid vacation day, free lunch, and a raise.

 Worksite Program facility tour